Rise

 Katie Willis

-Katie Willis has been sitting at the feet of storytellers for as long as she has first drawn breath and has been a writer almost as long.
+Katie Willis has been sitting at the feet of storytellers for as long as she has drawn breath and has been a writer almost as long.
 She has a rambling nature which leads her across the landscape, seeking soul stretching experiences, the fuel for her poetry and prose.
 She is the executive editor of Raconteur.

 Previous